RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Related works

 \textbf{River discharge forecasting.} River discharge can be used to detect fluvial flood signals when the magnitude of the flow exceeds certain thresholds.
 Current deep learning methods for forecasting river discharge are primarily based on locally lumped models \cite{palash2024data, ZHONG2024132165}, hypothesizing that a single model can generalize across many catchments without considering the spatial-temporal information over grids \cite{hess-28-4187-2024}.
-The dominating backbone is the LSTM model \cite{LSTM} which is used in most recent studies such as EA-LSTM \cite{EA-LSTM, Heudorder_2025}, ED-LSTM \cite{ZHANG2022128577, ZHANG2024100617}, Hydra-LSTM \cite{ruparell2024hydra}, MC-LSTM \cite{MC-LSTM}, and MF-LSTM \cite{MF-LSTM}.
-That is, these models learn features specific to individual rivers or entities and lack spatial and topological information.
+The dominating backbone is the LSTM model \cite{LSTM} which is used in most recent studies such as EA-LSTM \cite{EA-LSTM, Heudorder_2025}, ED-LSTM \cite{ZHANG2022128577, ZHANG2024100617}, Hydra-LSTM \cite{ruparell2024hydra}, MC-LSTM \cite{MC-LSTM}, MF-LSTM \cite{MF-LSTM}, and DRUM \cite{DRUM_2025}.
+These models learn features specific to individual rivers or entities and lack spatial and topological information.
 However, river networks have spatio-temporal causal relations \cite{stein2025causalrivers}.
-Only a few studies diverged from this conventional modeling and proposed to model the network topology with Graph Neural Networks \cite{kirschstein2024merit, roudbari2024data}.
-However, they were limited to small scales and in most cases, the graph model failed to capture topological information \cite{kirschstein2024merit}.
-Moreover, the relations that can be learned from a graph are not dynamic and are fixed by the graph definition.
-Others applied an LSTM model on a course grid to estimate runoff and then coupled it with a river routing model to produce daily discharge at course resolution \cite{yang2023global}.
-The most relevant work to us is the Encoder-Decoder LSTM \cite{EA-LSTM} developed for the Google global operational forecasting system \cite{Google_nature}, which is a locally lumped model.
-In our work, distinct from previous works, we aim toward developing a vision based model that is able to forecast medium-range river discharge at grid-scale and with higher accuracy.
+Only a few studies deviate from this conventional modeling and propose to model the network topology with Graph Neural Networks \cite{kirschstein2024merit, roudbari2024data, FloodGNN}.
+They are still limited to small scales and the graph models fail in most cases to capture topological information \cite{kirschstein2024merit}.
+Others applied an LSTM model on a coarse grid to estimate runoff and then coupled it with a river routing model to produce daily discharge at coarse resolution \cite{yang2025global}.
+In \cite{Vischer_2025}, LSTM resolves local runoff spatially on a regular grid in central Europe.
+Then, routing the runoff along the entire river networks is implemented as 1D-convolutions and fully connected layers.
+The impact of defining routing explicitly with physics-informed neural networks has also showed an advantage in recent studies, especially, in improving streamflow in large continental river networks compared to models that do not consider routing \cite{Bindas_2024, Song_2025}.
+In a hybrid modeling framework, physical equations including river routing are parametrized using 3D-convolutions and fully connected layers for distributed hydrological modeling \cite{Wang_2024}.
+The most relevant work is the Encoder-Decoder LSTM \cite{EA-LSTM} developed for the Google global operational forecasting system \cite{Google_nature}, which is a locally lumped model.
+In this work, distinct from previous works, we propose an approach that is capable of modeling a large spatio-temporal context and forecasting medium-range river discharge at grid-scale.